Flower Mound High School: Other Information

+Students also have the opportunity to take up to 9 credit hours (3 classes) during the summer.

 Standardized testing

-Flower Mound has performed well on the College Board's PSAT/NMSQT testing.
-For the 2016–2017 school year, FMHS had 26 National Merit finalists in the first administration of the redesigned PSAT test, 64 National Merit Commended Scholars, and 12 National Hispanic Scholars.
-In the past, the class of 2007 contained 13 National Merit semi-finalists, 12 of whom attained finalist status; the class of 2008 had 19 semi-finalists, 17 of whom attained finalist status, 35 Commended Scholars, and nine Hispanic Scholars; and the class of 2011 contained 34 National Merit semi-finalists.
+Flower Mound participates in College Board PSAT/NMSQT testing.
+The class of 2025 contained 33 National Merit Semifinalists, 31 of which attained finalist status, and 67 National Merit Commended Scholars.
+The class of 2024 contained 36 National Merit Semifinalists, 33 of which attained finalist status, and 86 National Merit Commended Scholars.
+The class of 2023 contained 28 National Merit Semifinalists, 25 of which attained finalist status, and 74 National Merit Commended Scholars.

+For the class of 2017, FMHS had 26 National Merit finalists in the first administration of the redesigned PSAT test, 64 National Merit Commended Scholars, and 12 National Hispanic Scholars.

-Based upon 2006–07 scores, the average Flower Mound student scores 1644 on the SAT with writing, compared to a national average of 1511.
-On the ACT, the average Flower Mound composite score is 22.7, compared to the national average of 21.2.
+In 2007, the average Flower Mound student scored 1104 on the SAT, compared to a state average of 992.
+On the ACT, the average Flower Mound composite score was a 22.7, compared to the state average of 20.2.

 Extracurricular activities

-Academic Decathlon

-Academic Decathlon is offered as a course at FMHS, and enrollment in the course is generally necessary for team selection.
-The FMHS Academic Decathlon team advanced to the state competition for the first time in 2007.
-Ranked 26th based on regional scores, the team improved to 10th at the state competition held in Katy, Texas.
-In January 2008, the team placed third at the Region IX competition and ranked 12th statewide going into the Texas State finals, placing 11th.
-Academic Decathlon also made state in the 2009–2010 competition, finishing 24th.
-In the 2011-2012 competition, the team went to state and ranked 13th in Texas.

 Band

 The Flower Mound Band is the largest student organization at Flower Mound High School, with 432 members as of 2025.
 There are five concert bands that meet during the school day.
 Each band is team-taught, with multiple directors assisting throughout each rehearsal.
 There are multiple opportunities for participation in other individual and ensemble performances including All-Region/All-State, Solo & Ensemble, jazz band, musical pit orchestra, as well as a Flower Mound Concerto Competition and Flower Mound Ensemble Competition.

-All students in LISD participate in marching band as part of the district curriculum.
+All students in LISD have the opportunity to participate in marching band as part of the district curriculum.
 There are 2 marching bands at Flower Mound High School: the Competition Band and the Jaguar Band.
 The Jaguar Band is a non-varsity marching band designed to help those still developing their musical and marching skills.
 Students in the Jaguar Band combine with the Competition Band to perform at every football game.
 Members of the Competition Band are selected through an adjudication process and compete at both local, UIL and Bands of America events.
-The Competition Band has been a BOA Grand Nationals Finalist in 2014, 2017, and 2021, and has been the Champion at the San Antonio Super Regional in 2015, 2016, 2018 and 2024.
-At the UIL State Marching Contest, the Competition Band has been a finalist since 2014 and earned the Gold Medal in 2016, Silver Medal in 2018, Bronze Medal in 2020 and Bronze Medal in 2024.
+The Competition Band has been a BOA Grand Nationals Finalist in 2014, 2017, 2021, and 2025, and has been the Champion at the San Antonio Super Regional in 2015, 2016, 2018, 2024, and 2025 (co-champion).
+The band was also the 2025 Bands of America Grand National runner-up, and became the first band from Texas, to win the Steve Brubaker award for Outstanding Visual Performance.
+At the UIL State Marching Contest, the Competition Band has been a finalist since 2014 and earned the gold medal in 2016 and 2025, the silver medal in 2018, and the bronze medal in 2020 and 2024.